tonyketcham/puerh.wtf/content/tastings/laconic.md

 4. Sweeter with a more sticky mouthfeel.
 Very drinkable and easy to just down a cup real fast.
 5. Still holding quite similar flavor-wise with notably more astringency.
 6. Oily as a bear!
 7. Quite brothy/soupy with some mint that connects the finish.
 Gettin savory and still smooth as hell.
+Vaporous and herbal out the wazoo.
+8.